Chris--B/tinysys-rs/README.md

 >
 > Of course, before you ask, it does run DOOM, and with sound and keyboard input!
 (Lately, it has been running Quake as well.)

-This crate exposes the raw C bindings of the [tinysys SDK](https://github.com/ecilasun/tinysys/blob/main/software/SDK/README.md) to Rust.
-It uses `bindgen` to generate and **check in** the bindings.
-This means using the crate has no dependencies, but updating it is manual.
+This repo exposes raw and idiomatic C bindings of the [tinysys SDK](https://github.com/ecilasun/tinysys/blob/main/software/SDK/README.md) to Rust.
+For the `sys` crate, we use `bindgen` to generate and **check in** the bindings.
+This means using the crate has light dependencies, but updating it is manual.
 See the section [Updating the SDK+Bindings](#updating-the-sdkbindings) below for more details.

-This crate does **not** expose idiomatic Rust bindings, nor does it take opinions on how to use anything.
-This is the `-sys` style, straight C bindings.

-### Building the crate
+### Building the crates
-This crate builds with a single `cargo build`.
+The crate builds with a single `cargo build`.

 We set the default target-triple in `.cargo/config.toml` so it works for `tinysys` out of the box.

 ## TODOs

-This crate is WIP.
 Here's a list of TODOs I'm working on in no particular order.
 - [ ] Idiomatic Rust traits etc
     - We should provide impls for utiltiy traits like those from `bytemuck` on the raw C types.
     - Due to the Orphan Rule, this crate **must** provide them.
 Unlike idiomatic wrappers, clients cannot provide these.
 - [ ] Idiomatic Rust wrappers
     - It would be nice to have bindings that are more ergonomic to use

-## Code Layout
-The code is layed out like so:
-- `src/include/sdk.h`
-    - Generated header that includes the full SDK
-- `src/sdk.rs`
-    - Generated rust file, made by running bindgen on `include/wrapper.h`
-- `src/include/wrapper.h`
-    - Hand written header that includes `sdk.h`.
-    - May add any additional includes or definitions that may be useful.
-- `src/lib.rs`
-    - Defines the crate library and re-exports symbols from the generated `sdk.rs`.
-    - May add any additional utility macros, functions, traits, etc. that may be useful.
-- `c_sdk/`
-    - artifacts and build scripts from this crate for the SDK.
-- `c_sdk/SDK`
-    - The `SDK` folder verbatim from the [`tinysys` repo](https://github.com/ecilasun/tinysys).

 ## Updating the SDK+Bindings
 To update everything, you need to install a RISCV toolchain, update the SDK, and build the C/++ code.
 The SDK can be updated, built, or bindings regenerated independently of eachother.